Carroll Dale: Regular season

+Playoffs

 Honors

 Dale was inducted into the Virginia Sports Hall of Fame (the state-wide organization that recognizes athletic achievements by state natives, or who played or coached for teams in the state) in 1976, Green Bay Packers Hall of Fame in 1979 and into the College Football Hall of Fame in 1987.
 His number (84) was retired by Virginia Tech. and he was in the inaugural class of inductees to the Virginia Tech Sports Hall of Fame.

 Carroll Dale Stadium, the football stadium of Dale's alma mater, J. J. Kelly High School, was named for him.

 Dale currently resides in his birthplace, Wise, Virginia.